billsix/cprogrammingbook/doc/05-Arrays.rst

 that you don't care that the parentheses can be removed;
 you will always use them in your code.
-That's all very well but the problem is that most C programmers have learnt the important precedence rules (or at least learnt the table above) and they very rarely put the parentheses in.
+That's all very well but the problem is that most C programmers have learned the important precedence rules (or at least learned the table above) and they very rarely put the parentheses in.
 Like them, we don't—so if you want to be able to read the rest of the examples, you had